-words that children dress. say when they go trick or treating; if children go trick or treating, they dress in costumes and go from house to house on Halloween saying 'trick or treat' in order to get sweets a treat n.
+words that children dress. say when they go trick or treating; if children go trick or treating, they dress in costumes and go from house to house on Halloween saying 'trick or treat' in order to get sweets as a treat a treat n.